galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 # Conclusion
 {:.no_toc}

-In this tutorial, we have controlled the quality of two datasets to ensure that the raw data looks good before analysing them with tools to extract RNA-Seq, ChIP-Seq or any other type of information.
-The approach of quality control is similar for any type of sequencing data:
+In this tutorial we checked the quality of two datasets to ensure that their data looks good before inferring any further information.
+This step is the baseline for any pipeline analysis such as RNA-Seq, ChIP-Seq, or any other OMIC analysis relying on NGS data.
+Quality control steps are similar for any type of sequencing data:

 ![The quality control tutorial workflow](../../images/dive_into_qc_workflow.png)